YannickBlais/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md (this file) summarizing the results
 * examples folder containing images used in this report
+* videos folder containing videos produced of the car autonomously driving on both tracks

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing